Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 * History of the North(10 Books)
 * History of Waterdeep(6 Books)

+The items can be bought in Feldepost's Inn(Beregost).

 In addition, the encyclopedias have a “Reading-Sequence”(like the Dream- or Chapter-Sequence).
 This can be activated within the description window using the “READ” button.
 The button first activates a dialog with a relatively short description and then the “Reading-Sequence”.
 Each sequence is accompanied by music and voice.
 It should also be noted that each “Reading-Sequence” has its own background image within the sequence.